JENNIE E. PARK

 Sculpture: 84" x 30" x 30".
 Steel, 26 feeler gauge fingers, metal chain and rings, MDF, shredded paper, gearbox motor, motor mount hardware, paint, glue, fish line, power cord

 Roland Barthes' "twinklings" of the Neutral – flashes and figures outside of binary or oppositional paradigms – are liminal cracks, fissures or portals in or out of our "normal" as well.
-Here, in a nod to these playful twinklings or figures, fingers of a feeler gauge are freed to fly, shredding through calcified "normal" registers.
+Here, in a nod to these playful twinklings or figures, feeler gauge blades are freed to fly, shredding through calcified "normal" registers.

 If feeler gauge fingers can break free from their case, and as subjects rather than objects feel expansion and joy, how might we retool or reimagine our own embodiments, configurations and expressions of "solutions" or "liberation?"